jhumphry/parse_args/README.md

 the `Name` will be re-used as the `Long_Option`.

 `Usage` is a string which gives a short explanation of what this option is for.
-The order of adding options to the `Argument_Parser` does not affect the order in which the user can invoke the options on the command line, but it does affect the order in which the usage text is produced.
+The order in which options are added to the `Argument_Parser` does not affect the order in which the user can invoke the options on the command line, but it does affect the order in which the usage text is produced.
 If you want to add an option with the `Usage` text appearing before any previously added options, the flag `Prepend_Usage` should be set.

 ```ada
 procedure Append_Positional(A : in out Argument_Parser;